What is your Basal Metabolic Rate (BMR)?

 *(this may need to be higher or lower depending on your individual needs).

 If you have a large amount of weight to lose you may want to reduce calories by more than 20- 25%, or if you have a small amount of weight to lose you may want to reduce by 10%.

 *Please note we do not recommend consuming less calories then your BMR calories.

-Your BMI is a measurement that uses a scientific formula to determine a person’s safest, healthiest weight based upon their weight and height together.
+Your Body Mass Index (BMI) is a measurement that uses a scientific formula to determine a person’s safest, healthiest weight based upon their body weight and their height together.
 Having a high BMI can be associated with serious health risks including:

 - Heart disease

 Calculate your BMI with our BMI calculator.

 How to calculate your BMI manually without a BMI Calculator?

 - Calculate your weight in kilograms (for example 65 kilos)

 - Take your height in meters (so for example 1.6meters) and square it – so 1.6m x 1.6m = 2.56